FREE SAME DAY EXPRESS SHIPPING ON AU ORDERS OVER $40 (BY 1PM, M-F).

 We LOVE this hack!
 If you're having difficulty inserting, try using a bit of water-based lubricant on the outer rim of your Cup to help reduce friction.
 You can also use water if you don't have any lube handy.

 Finding a Cup that's right for you might be a bit of trial and error, because arguably, most of us don't really know how long or short our cervix is (note: its position changes throughout your cycle!) and we don't know whether we're going to like the feeling of using a Cup.
 We've tried to keep size selection super simple for our Moxie Menstrual Cup range, by basing it off our standard absorbencies and colour coding system:

-Our REGULAR Cup (the pink one!) is likely best suited to you if you have a medium flow (i.e. you have previously used Regular tampons or Regular daytime pads), are under 30 or have not given birth.
+Our REGULAR Cup (the red one!) is likely best suited to you if you have a medium flow (i.e. you have previously used Regular tampons or Regular daytime pads), are under 30 or have not given birth.

 FIND YOUR FAVE FOLD

 The key to easy(er) insertion of your Menstrual Cup is to fold it as small as possible, in a 'shape' or a way that is best suited to you/your body and arguably, your skill level (some 'folds' are trickier than others)!
 There is no right or wrong way - you just gotta find the one that works best for you.
-Our team find the 'C' fold and the 'Punch-Down' fold the easiest.
+Our team find the 'C' fold, the 'Punch-Down' fold and the 'Triangle' fold the easiest.
 You can learn more about how to perfect them, HERE.